FctsFxns/schultzen-web/_works/YOU-your-WALL-and-ME.md

 categories: Projects Cinematic Performatic Collage

-intro: 4 site specific collage pieces have influenced transcendentally the vital moments of 4 participants of this project
+intro: 4 site specific collage pieces have influenced transcendentally the vital moments of 4 participants of this project.
+Be part of my art.

 featured_image: /media/images/wall1a.jpg